graphql/graphql-spec/spec/Section 3 -- Type System.md

          returns {true}.
       3. If argument type is Non-Null and a default value is not defined:
          - The `@deprecated` directive must not be applied to this argument.
+      4. If the argument has a default value, it must be compatible with {argumentType} as per the coercion rules for that type.
 3. An object type may declare that it implements one or more unique interfaces.
 4. An object type must be a super-set of all interfaces it implements:
    1. Let this object type be {objectType}.